 Base interest on the Loan is payable quarterly at 10% per annum on a 'pay-if-you-can-basis' using a formula to calculate the net cash available for such payments as at any given interest payment date.
-The Company must provide notice to the IFC of the amount of any interest which is not to be paid on any interest payment date.
-This amount is accrued and may be paid out before or at the time of principal repayment.
+The Company must provide notice to the IFC of the amount of any interest which is not to be paid on any interest payment date the unpaid interest is added to the principal outstanding and may be paid out before or at the time of principal repayment.
 In addition, an annual variable participatory interest equating to 7% of the cash flow of PAET net of capital expenditures is payable in respect of any given year, commencing with 2016.
 The participatory interest survives the repayment and/or maturity of the Loan until 15 October 2026.
-No provision has been made for the three and six months ended 30 June 2016 as the projection of current cash flow less capital expenditures for 2016 is a negative amount.
+No provision has been made for the three and nine months ended 30 September 2016 as the projection of current cash flow less capital expenditures for 2016 is a negative amount.
 Dividends and distributions from PAET to the Company are restricted at any time that amounts of unpaid interest, principal or participating interest are outstanding.